The 23 Best Travel Apps Every Traveler Should Know About

 If you don’t have much time to spare at the airport, Grab can come to your rescue.
 The app allows you to check out what food selections you’ll find near your gate, in addition to allowing you to preorder and pick up your food on the way to the gate.

 Tipping customs vary in different countries, meaning you could be tipping when you don’t need to or not tipping in cases where you should without knowing it.
 To help you figure out when and how to tip, try Piper.
-The app, which can be used offline, has a database of some 75 countries you can look into to find out whether you need to tip in common situations like while at restaurants or grabbing a cab.
+The app, which can be used offline, has a database of 84 countries so you can find out whether you need to tip in common situations like while at restaurants or grabbing a cab.

 Available on iOS only.

 GasBuddy is the app you’ll want if you’re taking a roadtrip.
-With a community of some 70 million users, GasBuddy tracks down where you’ll find the cheapest gas prices, allowing you to filter by price, location, brand and amenities at each location.
-It also provides you with deals at nearby convenience stores and alerts of price hikes to that you can fill up your tank before arriving to a particular station.
+With a community of millions of users, GasBuddy tracks down where you’ll find the cheapest gas prices, allowing you to filter by price, location, brand, and amenities at each location.
+It also provides you with deals at nearby convenience stores and alerts of price hikes so that you can fill up your tank before arriving to a particular station.

 Activities range from catching a Broadway show to doing yoga in the hills or taking a helicopter tour, with exclusive last-minute offers that can be as high as 80 percent off.
 Simply book through the app and head to your event of choice at a fraction of the price.